The Odd Couple II: Plot

 On the bus, they meet Thelma and Holly, who are running away from their redneck husbands.
 However, the bus is stopped by the husbands, who take their wives, with Oscar and Felix at gunpoint.
 In their car, the husbands tell them that they are going to "cook a couple of fine geezers" in the woods for flirting with their wives.

-The bus driver informs the police of the husbands' use of a gun on a public vehicle, and their car is stopped at a police roadblock.
-All of them are again taken into custody by the Santa Menendez police.

-After meeting with the police chief for the third time, the boys are freed and driven directly to the local airport by the police, who are pleased to be rid of them.
-A woman boarding the airplane is also en route to the wedding and recognizes them.
-She is Felice Adams, the sister of Oscar's ex-wife Blanche.
+The bus driver informs the Sheriff of the husbands' use of a gun on a public vehicle, and their car is stopped at a police roadblock.
+Felix and Oscar are arrested for the third time, including Thelma, Holly and the husbands.
+The Sheriff is now frustrated that Felix and Oscar are back in his office; however, he explains that Thelma and Holly told him that Felix and Oscar had nothing to do with their situation involving their husbands, whom the Sheriff has dealt with before and who will spend one month in jail.
+The Sheriff then explains that he's running for County Sheriff for the second time within a year and doesn't want to have a campaign with Felix and Oscar.
+He then has his deputies escort them to a nearby airport to fly them to Rockport which is near San Malina.
+The Sheriff then tells his deputies not to arrest Felix and Oscar again even if they were to commit notorious crimes.

-Felix's eyes light up when he learns that she is a widow, and they are mutually attracted.
+While at the airport, Felix and Oscar bump into Oscar's ex-sister-in-law, Felice.
+Felix's eyes light up when he learns that she is a widow and they are mutually attracted.
 They arrive at the wedding to find that Bruce is having second thoughts about the marriage due to his parents' bad history.
 Felix and Oscar argue with their ex-wives, after which Oscar persuades his son to go through with it.
 Felix's suitcase is returned, and the wedding transpires without a hitch.

-The next day, Felix and Felice leave together on a flight to her home in San Francisco, and part ways with Oscar, who returns to Sarasota.
+The next day, Felix and Felice leave together on a flight to her home in San Francisco and part ways with Oscar, who returns to Sarasota.
 Oscar is telling his poker friends about the wedding when the doorbell rings.
-It is Felix, who says things with Felice did not work out.
+It is Felix who says things with Felice did not work out.
 Felix wonders if he could move in with Oscar until he finds his own place.
-Oscar refuses, but eventually relents, insisting that their days of being roommates will be over if Oscar catches Felix matching any of his socks, to which Felix very happily agrees.
+Oscar refuses but eventually relents, insisting that their days of being roommates will be over if Oscar catches Felix matching any of his socks, to which Felix happily agrees.
 Before long, Felix cleans the apartment, and Oscar begins to again regret taking him in.